Monthly Archives: May 2019

 Spare yourself the last-minute stress and buy your dress in advance.

 For some brides, the dress they wear on their wedding day isn’t a big priority, which means they’re happy to compromise on the style, especially if it means cutting down a big budget item.
-But if you have a specific vision for how you want your wedding gown to be, give yourself the time you need to see it fulfilled.
+But if you have a specific vision for how you want your designer wedding gown to be, give yourself the time you need to see it fulfilled.

 Find your venue, pick your date, then call us.
 We can help you find the dress of your dreams.